 Eligibility and requirements

-All presentations must be noncommercial.
-At no time is it permissible for presenters to use their time slot to advertise or promote a product, service, or company.
+The information you enter will be published on the website and agenda.
+Eliminate bullet points and numbering.
+Avoid using words in all capital letters.
+All papers and presentations must be noncommercial.
+At no time is it permissible for speakers to use their time slot to advertise or promote a product, service, or company.

 Frequently asked questions

 Presentations can range from 5-minute Lightning Talks to 25-minute presentations.
 If selected, you will be notified of your presentation length.

 Our committee will evaluate each abstract and make selections based on topic, content, and time availability.
 All those who submit abstracts will be notified after the selection process.

 Speakers will be provided with presentation information as well as their time slot and instructions.
 During the event, Esri staff will help facilitate the session with you and the other speakers.

 Submitting abstracts is open to members of the Esri user community.